KQM-git/TCL/docs/evidence/general-mechanics/lifeskills.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_902597789102518323_903669906694864936_transcript-boat-buff-effects.html)

 **Finding:**
 The Waverider is unaffected by any buffs that directly affect it, such as ATK buffs, movement speed, and stamina reduction.
-In comparison, buffs that affect enemies and not the Waverider itself, such as phys shred, DEF shred, and Mona's Omen do work.
+In comparison, buffs that affect enemies and not the Waverider itself, such as phys shred, DEF Shred, and Mona's Omen do work.

 **Evidence:**
 Buffs to the Waverider: